iBz-04/JSON-previewer/README.md

 Users can easily interact with the code editor and type in JSON structured code.

 The code editor has a *debugging feature* - red indicator that shows error exist in the code.
-Thus, It can't be previewed until it is fixed.
+So, It can't be previewed until the bug is fixed.

 At the bottom-left, it has features which allows: